Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Discussion Conclusion

-There are several ways in which we could refine the \texttt{mtNUFFT} periodogram.
-The spline interpolation in \cite{springford_2020} could be improved for accuracy, while still maintaining its computational gain over the generalized DPSS for irregular sampling \citep{bronez_1988}. \cite{chave_2019} revisit the methodology in \cite{bronez_1988} and compute a mutlitaper estimator for time-series data with gaps.
-The missing data problem is solved efficiently without interpolation and improves upon previously developed approaches \citep{fodor_2000, smith_2012}.
-However, the limitation of this method is that it runs into issues when dealing with truly irregular samples and several short duration gaps.
-We aim to compare this method with our approach, and see how much the quasi-regularity and gaps in the time-series affect the results.
+\textbf{\textit{Comparison with other methods:}} The multitaper approach has similarities with other power spectrum estimators that tackle bias and consistency.
+One such example is the Welch periodogram \citep{welch_1967} that divides a time-series into overlapping sections, tapers and calculates the periodogram of each section, and then averages these periodograms \citep[refer to applications in][]{dodson-robinson_2022}.
+The tapering and overlapping of sections ensures bias suppression and independence of periodograms for variance reduction.
+However, the frequency resolution of this power spectrum estimator is limited by the length of the sections.
+On the other hand, the multitaper estimate applies orthogonal DPSS tapers to entire time-series, thereby providing a higher frequency resolution than the Welch estimate with the same bias and variance.
+Additionally, if you fix frequency resolution and bias (or variance), the multitaper estimator has smaller variance (or bias) \citep{bronez_1992}.

-In Appendix \ref{sec:nw_k_choose}, we discuss how the optimization of the bandwidth $NW$ and the number of tapers $K$ is an open problem, but several strategies can be used to estimate them.
-Using the example of a damped oscillator (Lorentzian), \cite{haley_2017} optimize $NW$ for smooth spectra.
-We can extend this simple example to a series of Lorentzians on top of a low-frequency power excess or red noise, but work needs to be done to handle (or remove) line components using the F-test and its variance ($\hat f_0$ uncertainties). $K$ is usually set to $2NW - 1$ to control out-of-band spectral leakage, but this discrete parameter could be tuned to ensure minimal spectral leakage.
+Note that the spline interpolation in \cite{springford_2020} could be improved for accuracy while still maintaining its computational gain over the generalized DPSS for irregular sampling \citep{bronez_1988}. \cite{chave_2019} develop an efficient multitaper estimator for time-series with missing data that does not interpolate tapers.
+We aim to compare our approach with theirs to see how much quasi-regularity and large gaps in time affect the results.